 ‘America Factory’, the 2019 documentary about a glassmaking plant in Dayton, Ohio, won the best feature documentary award at last night’s Oscars.

-I had seen it before but I watched ‘American Factory’ again on Monday during my lunch break.
+I had seen it before but I watched ‘American Factory’ again on Monday.
 You should, too.

-The backstory is the winds of global trade and capitalism.
-For over a decade, Chinese investors have been shopping in Europe and the U.S. for companies to acquire so they could manufacture closer to the markets where they were selling.
+Since the 2000s, Chinese investors have been shopping in Europe and the U.S. for companies to acquire so they could manufacture closer to the markets where they were selling.
 Since Beijing embraced state-sponsored capitalism after the death of Chairman Mao in 1976, it’s invited integration with the industrial West.
 When I reported for the Wall Street Journal in Brussels, I accompanied a Chinese CEO on what was basically a shopping trip.
 Over a meal, he casually mentioned he would be happy to spend tens of billions of dollars on buying a “top-three European food company.”

-What makes the film so great, I think, is the access Bognar and Reichert negotiated with Fuyao, with the help of Chinese filmmakers.
+What makes the film so great is the access Bognar and Reichert negotiated with Fuyao, with the help of Chinese filmmakers.
 In the manner of prize-winning journalism, it channels a lucid, conscience-raising vision of what’s actually happening.

 GM can’t make money off the factory.
 Chinese investors think they can.
 The workplace cultures, forged by history and business practice, are radically different.
 The Chinese firm pays its employees under $15 an hour, half the GM rate, and expect total unrelenting devotion.
 They dismiss concepts like work-life balance and fight unions.